Creative Philanthropy: Redesigning SINAG Foundation

 Version 1: Sun, Pen, Canvas (Chosen)

 The first concept joins three symbols into one mark.
 Sun rays stand for the dawn of new chances.
-The pen tip stands for the power of ideas.
-The canvas stands for the open potential of the human spirit.
-A road reaches toward a bright sun.
-That image shows the pursuit of a radiant future.
+The pen tip stands for the power of ideas, and the canvas stands for the open potential of the human spirit.
+A road reaches toward a bright sun, and that image shows the pursuit of a radiant future.
+Putting three symbols into one mark is a genuine risk.
+Done badly, it becomes a crowded badge that nobody can read, so the rule here was one silhouette, understood in a single beat.
+Nobody stops to decode a logo at a bus stop.
+Those meanings exist to keep the people who carry the brand pointed in the same direction.
+They are not a puzzle arranged for donors to solve.

 Version 2: Sun, Compass, House

 The second concept pictures a world where everyone belongs.
 In it, each person has a home, a direction, and a chance to thrive.
-The compass points (NSEW) stand for guidance.
-The house in the center stands for family.
+The compass points (NSEW) stand for guidance, and the house in the center stands for family.
+That house was not a metaphor the team reached for.
 The foundation treats its scholars like family.
 They come to the founder's home, eat together, and spend real time as one.
+This was the warmest of the three concepts, and the most literal about how the organization actually behaves.
+Its limit was scope.
+It spoke about belonging, and belonging is only half of what this foundation does.

 Version 3: Intertwined S + F with Infinity Torch